-Captain Betty Crump began her career with the Concord Police Department in 1990.
-She is a Concord native, mother and grandmother.
-Captain Crump's decision to become an officer was driven by the impact of drugs and violence in the community.
+Deputy Chief Betty Stocks began her career with the Concord Police Department in 1990.
+She is a Concord native, wife, mother and grandmother.
+Deputy Chief Stocks' decision to become an officer was driven by the impact of drugs and violence in the community.
 She lived in public housing at the time and wanted to get involved to make a difference.

-Following her promotion to the rank of sergeant in 2001, Captain Crump was assigned under the Patrol Division and worked in Baker District.
+Following her promotion to the rank of sergeant in 2001, Deputy Chief Stocks was assigned under the Patrol Division and worked in Baker District.
 She became the supervisor of the Community Services Unit in 2005.
 In this capacity she supervised the center city officer, school resource officers, worked with many organizations such as neighborhood watch, and community service agencies, taught crime prevention, and managed the department's problem-solving projects.
 Deputy Chief Stocks was promoted to the rank of captain in 2008, and assigned as police planner.

-Captain Crump's education and training consists of an Associates Degree in Criminal Justice from Rowan-Cabarrus Community College, a Bachelors of Arts in Criminal Justice from Barber-Scotia College in 1999, and a Masters of Public Administration from the University of North Carolina at Charlotte in 2005.
+Deputy Chief Stocks' education and training consists of an Associate's Degree in Criminal Justice from Rowan-Cabarrus Community College, a Bachelor's of Arts in Criminal Justice from Barber-Scotia College in 1999, and a Master's of Public Administration from the University of North Carolina at Charlotte in 2005.
 She also holds an Advanced Law Enforcement Certificate and a General Instructor Certificate from the State of North Carolina.

-Captain Crump has served the community in many ways over the course of her career.
-Currently, she participates in the City of Concord Neighborhood Program, is a member of the Logan Community Advisory Board, a member of Project Safe Cabarrus Committee, a member of the United Way Citizens Review Committee, chairperson of MLK Planning Committee- Concord-Cabarrus, NC and a board member of the Cabarrus County Conflict Resolution Board.
-She is a life long member of Grace Lutheran Church and a member of Zeta Phi Beta Sorority.
+Deputy Chief Stocks has served the community in many ways over the course of her career.
+Currently, she participates in the City of Concord Neighborhood Program, is a member of the Logan Community Advisory Board, a member of the United Way Citizens Review Committee, chairperson of MLK Planning Committee- Concord-Cabarrus, NC and a board member of the Cabarrus Habitat for Humanity.
+She is a life long member of Grace Lutheran Church, Concord and a member of Zeta Phi Beta Sorority.

 2007 - Martin Luther King, Jr. "Keeper of the Dream" Award